 When it comes to online businesses, I’ve dabbled in nearly everything in one way or another.

-I’ve been blogging for nearly a decade.
+I’ve been blogging for over a decade!

 I’ve created niche sites.

 I’ve done freelancing.

 And I’ve helped others create each of these types of businesses as well.

 But there’s one type of business that has been a better fit for me personally than anything else.

 And while it’s been great for me, building a membership site may or may not be the best fit for you as you figure out how to start, or grow an online business moving into 2021.

 In this post, I’m going to share with you, why the membership model has worked well for me, and also some questions you should have solid answers to before you consider starting a membership site of your own.